When politics, jobs and the law collide

 Meet the world of ‘biosolids’

-From outside the gates of the South Kern Compost Manufacturing Facility on Santiago Road, this reporter called the company and asked to speak with the manager.
+From outside the gates of the South Kern Compost Manufacturing Facility on Santiago Road, this reporter (Patric Hedlund) called the company and asked to speak with the manager.
 I was invited inside where I interviewed Synagro plant manager Tony Cordova about their operation.

 Cordova was cordial, helpful and proud of the facility, saying there are others like it throughout 36 states.
 The company mixes sewage sludge “biosolids” from municipal wastewater processing plants with green waste in a composting process, “to remove the pathogens.”
 Then the compost is sold to corporate agriculture operations in the region.
 He gave us the annual report for Synagro.